 - The directory where Sarus will create the OCI bundle.
-This location can be configured through the OCIBundleDir entry in sarus.json. - If the SSH Hook is installed, the directory of the custom SSH software.
+This location can be configured through the OCIBundleDir entry in sarus.json. - If the SSH Hook is enabled in sarus.json, the directory of the custom OpenSSH software.

 Most security checks can be disabled through the corresponding parameter in the Sarus configuration file.
 Checks on sarus.json and sarus.schema.json will always be performed, regardless of the parameter value.